Rm-lee/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React is a library developed by facebook to try and cut down the amount of data that needs to be reloaded on a page.
+By only needing to refresh certain components on a page much of the page can remain unchanged causing less data traffic from servers to clients.

 - [ ] What does it mean to _think_ in react?

+  Thinking in react means to conceptualize building out your components as you build your app, where your state will live, how your components will be displayed.

 - [ ] Describe state.

+  State is the concept of storing the apps state.
+State can house your data that you need to feed down to your components.

 - [ ] Describe props.

+  Props are immutable properties we can give to our components for them to use.
+Props are various forms of data that can be passed down.

 ## Project Set Up